axiom-crypto/axiom-sdk-client/harness/README.md

 pnpm deploy:inputs
 ```

-Record the block number that the transactions occrred on.
+Record the block number that the transactions occrred in.
 You can then edit the command in `test/search_chaindata.sh` to use the above deployed block number for `--include <blockNumber>` to add those specific transactions/receipts to the chain data search.

 ## Setting test inputs